-The Company's Chairman, Peter Scott is not an independent Director as required by ASX Recommendation 2.5.
-However notwithstanding that Peter Scott is not an independent Director, given his significant experience as a listed company Director and Chairman, particularly in the financial services sector, the Board has determined that he has the most appropriate mix of skills to act as Chairman of the Company.
+The Company's Chairman during FY 2018 was Nancy Fox.
+Nancy Fox was not an independent Director as recommended by ASX Recommendation 2.5.
+However, notwithstanding that Nancy Fox was not an independent Director, given her significant experience as a listed company Director, particularly in the financial services sector, the Board determined that she had the most appropriate mix of skills to act as Chairman of the Company.